-By using 2G-HTS tapes, recently Patel et al. have reported a series of field cooling magnetization experiments.^{3,4} achieving trapped magnetic fields up to 7.34 T at 4.2 K in the middle point between two 12mm square stacks, each made of 120 layers of 2G-HTS tapes.
-This surprisingly high value for the trapped magnetic field given the small size of the stack together with, the commercial availability of the tapes, almost uniform physical properties in long lengths, and considerably higher mechanical strength compared with the one of superconducting bulks,^{4,15} makes the stack configuration of 2G-HTS tapes an ideal candidate for practical applications where strong magnets are required.
-Thus, in order to validate its practical applicability on high power density rotating machines, first, it is of utter importance observe and understand the performance of a 2G-HTS stack when it is subjected to a cross-magnetic-field experiment.
-In this sense, and based on our knowledge, any other study about the demagnetization factor of stacked 2G-HTS tapes have been conducted or reported up to date.
+By using second generation (2G)-HTS tapes, recently, Patel et al. have reported a series of field cooling magnetization experiments,^{3,4} achieving trapped magnetic fields up to 7.34 T at 4.2 K in the middle point between two 12 mm square stacks, each made of 120 layers of 2G-HTS tapes.
+This surprisingly high value for the trapped magnetic field given the small size of the stack together with the commercial availability of the tapes, almost uniform physical properties in long lengths, and considerably higher mechanical strength compared with the one of superconducting bulks,4 makes the stack configuration of 2G-HTS tapes an ideal candidate for practical applications where strong magnets are required.
+Thus, in order to validate its practical applicability on high power density rotating machines, first, it is of utter importance to observe and understand the performance of a 2G-HTS stack when it is subjected to a cross-magnetic-field experiment.
+In this sense, and based on our knowledge, no other study about the demagnetization factor of stacked 2G-HTS tapes has been conducted or reported up to date.

-Aiming to solve the lack of studies about crossedmagnetic field experiments on stacked 2G-HTS tapes, in this letter we report a remarkable reduction in the demagnetization effects when this configuration is used, by comparison with our previous studies performed on HTSbulks.^{7,14} A comprehensive study on the demagnetization factor of a stack of 2G-HTS tapes has been conducted for different amplitudes and frequencies of the applied trans-
+Aiming to solve the lack of studies about crossedmagnetic field experiments on stacked 2G-HTS tapes, in this Letter, we report a remarkable reduction in the demagnetization effects when this configuration is used, by comparison with our previous studies performed on HTS-bulks.^{7,13} A comprehensive study on the demagnetization factor of a stack of 2G-HTS tapes has been conducted for different amplitudes and frequencies of the applied transverse magnetic field.
+The sample consists of a stack of sixteen 12 mm square 2G-HTS tape with the same physical properties

-^{a)}Electronic address: mb876@cam.ac.uk
+^{a)}Electronic mail: mb876@cam.ac.uk

 FIG. 1.
-(Color online) Schematic drawing of the experimental setup described in the manuscript.
-Pictorial illustrations of the stacked 2G-HTS tapes with the coordinate-system used across this paper (left-bottom corner), and the nylon holder with the sets of Hall probes designed for our measurements (right-bottom corner), are shown.
+Schematic drawing of the experimental setup described in the manuscript.
+Pictorial illustrations of the stacked 2G-HTS tapes with the coordinate-system used across this paper (left-bottom corner), and the nylon holder with the sets of Hall probes designed for our measurements (rightbottom corner), are shown.
 Real pictures of the stack and its holder are shown in the central-bottom of the figure.

-verse magnetic field.
-The sample consists of a stack of sixteen 12 mm square 2G-HTS tape,15 with the same physical properties summarized by Patel et. al. in Ref.
-4. The sample is placed in a nylon holder and two sets of Hall probes are located beneath and besides the sample holder as shown in Fig. 1, and the gap between the sensors and the sample is 0.1mm.
-On the one hand, the first Hall probe board is located linearly along the center of the sample in order to measure the trapped magnetic field after the field cooling procedure with magnetic field applied in the z-direction, i.e. perpendicular to the tape surface (see Fig. 1).
+summarized by Patel et al. in Ref.
+4. The sample is placed in a nylon holder and two sets of Hall probes are located beneath and besides the sample holder as shown in Fig. 1, and the gap between the sensors and the sample is 0.1 mm.
+On the one hand, the first Hall probe board is located linearly along the center of the sample in order to measure the trapped magnetic field after the field cooling procedure with magnetic field applied in the z-direction, i.e., perpendicular to the tape surface (see Fig. 1).
 Sufficient magnetic field was applied for fully penetrating the sample, showing a maximum trapped magnetic field at the center of the outer layer of the stacked tapes (see Fig. 2).
-Then, by rotating the sample in 90 degrees clockwise, the same Hall probe board allows a straightforward measurement for the decay rate of the trapped magnetic field (or demagnetization factor) when the crossed field along the v-axis is initialized.
+Then, by rotating the sample in 90° clockwise, the same Hall probe board allows a straightforward measurement for the decay rate of the trapped magnetic field (or demagnetization factor) when the crossed field along the y-axis is initialized.
 On the other hand, the second board of Hall probes aims to measure the magnitude of this transverse magnetic field.